-The focus of the 1:1 program at Emmaus College is to provide tools and resources to the 21st Century learner.
+The 1:1 program at Emmaus College focuses on providing tools and resources to the 21st Century learner.
 The use of mobile devices to facilitate learning enables students to have unlimited access to multiple digital resources.

 Year 7 Laptop Program

-At the beginning of (2017), discussions began in reassessing the on-going benefits of using iPads in a secondary education setting.
+At the beginning of (2017), discussions began reassessing the ongoing benefits of using iPads in a secondary education setting.
 This discussion was partly motivated by the fact that most primary schools now use iPads as their learning tool.
-Also, mobile laptop technologies have improved multimedia functionality and prices have come down considerably.
+Also, mobile laptop technologies have improved multimedia functionality, and prices have come down considerably.

 Students, Parents & teachers were surveyed for their feedback.
 The response was overwhelming.
 The overall feeling was in favour of moving to a laptop program at year 7.

-Laptops for Year 7 students will be selected by the college.
-By having one standardised device across the year level, students will be able to learn skills from each other.
+By having one standardised device across the year level, students will learn skills from each other.
 Hardware and software configurations for the college Wifi network will also be made efficient & effective.

-- Students are able to demonstrate their learning with increased creativity using a variety of software and online tools.
+- Students can demonstrate their learning with increased creativity using a variety of software and online tools.

-- Through the use of different software and apps, students are able to choose the type of product they will construct to demonstrate their understanding – truly personalising learning.
+- Using different software and apps, students can choose the type of product they will construct to demonstrate their understanding – truly personalising learning.

 - The multimedia capabilities of presenting information using images, sound & video assists all types of learning styles.